Cosmogenic 10Be as a Tracer for Recent Heliospheric Encounters with Interstellar Cold Clouds: Abstract

 \section{Abstract}

-Geologic records of cosmogenic $^{10}\text{Be}$ are sensitive to changes in the radiation environment with time.
-Recent works suggest there are periods when the Sun encountered massive cold clouds which compressed the heliosphere to within Earth's orbit.
-This would expose Earth to increased galactic cosmic rays and MeV-energy particles of heliospheric origin.
-We model $^{10}\text{Be}$ production in Earth's atmosphere during possible cold cloud encounters, and estimate their detectability in marine records of variable temporal resolution.
-We find that an AU-scale cold cloud encounter can be detected using ocean sediment measurements of $^{10}$Be if Earth spends time inside the compressed heliosphere.
-For typical relative speeds between the Sun and local interstellar clouds, this translates to a crossing time of $\sim$100 years.
-A cloud must have an extension on the scale of parsecs to tens-of-parsecs (crossing time 0.1-1 Myr) to be detectable through $^{10}\text{Be}$ measurements in iron-manganese crusts.
+Recent works suggest there are periods when the Sun encountered massive interstellar cold clouds which compressed the heliosphere to within Earth's orbit.
+This would expose Earth to increased galactic cosmic rays (GCRs) and energetic particles of heliospheric origin (HEPs).
+We model $^{10}\text{Be}$ production in Earth's atmosphere during possible interstellar cloud encounters {and supernovae}, and estimate their detectability in marine and ice records of variable temporal resolution. {We find that encounters with sub-parsec-scale clouds cannot be detected via $^{10}\text{Be}$ measurements in iron-manganese crusts.
+GCR signal is not detectable in ocean sediments; only parsec-scale clouds can be detected in iron-manganese crusts.
+Encounters with sub-parsec-scale clouds can be detected if Earth is exposed to HEPs, or by measuring ice cores with $\leq10$ kyr temporal resolution.
+We find that the peak observed by Koll et al. (2025) 10 Ma cannot be attributed to a supernova, but could be attributed to an interstellar cloud crossing.}